-Diagnosis of leptospirosis can be done by blood and urine test to confirm antibody formation to the organism.
+Diagnosis of Leptospirosis can be done by blood and urine tests to confirm antibody formation to the organism, as well as PCR to detect pieces of the organism in these fluids.
 Clinical signs and history can also heighten suspicions for this disease.
 Other changes on routine blood work such as elevation in kidney and liver values can also be an indication of exposure to Leptospirosis.
-If there is any suspicion of exposure to leptospirosis decontamination of the home environment and care to avoid further exposure should be taken.
+If there is any suspicion of exposure to Leptospirosis, decontamination of the home environment and care to avoid further exposure should be taken.

 The prognosis will vary depending on the stage of the infection at the time of diagnosis.
 Even in severe cases, with intensive and critical care most dogs will do well.
 Follow up may be need for several weeks to months to monitor the return of function of the liver and kidneys.